 The most disturbing example of perfecting our food is infant formula, whereby specially formulated powders were promoted to new mothers as a sterilized and superior version of rustic, old-fashioned breast milk.

 None of these processed and reformulated foods have inched us closer to health.
-In fact, perfecting whole foods is what got us here in the first place—a manufactured, highly processed food chain, which is associated with increased weight gain, metabolic disease, chronic disease, and reducing quality of life.
+In fact, perfecting whole foods is what got us here in the first place—a manufactured, highly processed food chain, which is associated with metabolic disease, chronic disease, poor mental health, and reducing quality of life.
 In other words—we are eating less real food and having less fun.

 We also attach great value to foods that look perfect.
 Supermarkets stock shiny, shapely fruit and vegetables, while literally tons and tons of excess imperfectly shaped odd-balls are sent to landfills.
 In the US, between 30 and 40% of our food is wasted, averaging more than 20 pounds of food per person per month.